Business & Entrepreneurs

 Chemist and food manufacturer, son of Alfred Bird, the inventor of Bird's egg-free custard powder and baking powder; proprietor of the family firm of Alfred Bird & Sons Ltd; MP for Wolverhampton West 1910-1922; Kt 1920, created Baronet 1922.

-Executive Chairman, RWS Holdings plc (a leading patent translation and search company).
+Executive Chairman, RWS Holdings plc (a leading patent translation and search company); donated £2.5 million towards the establishment of the Modern Language Department at KES

 Collins, J E H